imumble/first-Ladydebug-game/README.md

 6. Bolts will not go through walls
 7. On Collision with Bolts will Game Over
 8. On Collision with 4 Bugs will Player Wins!

+Logan Edit: Idea - Game can be a clone of pacman or similar to snake.
+If similar to snake the player must reach the bug before the bug reaches the CPU.